We are so excited to welcome you, the graduating class of 2027!

 To assist our future W-O students and parents with the upcoming transition to high school, we have provided some useful information on this page.
-Please have a look through the website to learn more about future courses, academic levels and find out all about life as a WODSS high school student!
+Please have a look through our website to learn more about future courses, academic levels and find out all about life as a WODSS high school student!

 How do I know what courses to pick?